 What to Expect at Your First Session

 The counselor will also discuss confidentiality and its limits.
 If you are mandated to attend by a judge, they will explain what information will be shared and what will be kept private.
 Certain information, like disclosing child abuse, may also require the counselor to break confidentiality.
-They will also provide an opportunity for you to ask any questions and discuss the length, frequency, and goals of counseling.
+They will also provide opportunities to ask questions and discuss the length, frequency, and goals of counseling.

-Co-parenting counseling is a helpful tool for parents who are going through a separation or divorce and are having a hard time agreeing on anything when it comes to their children.
+Co-parenting counseling is a helpful tool for parents going through a separation or divorce who struggle to agree on anything.
 Parents who participate in co-parenting counseling have reported that it has positively impacted the divorce process.8

 - Enhanced parental well-being2